LangForce: Bayesian Decomposition of Vision Language Action Models via Latent Action Queries: Motivation: Vision Shortcut

 \subsection{Experiment 3: Failure in OOD Generalization}

 Finally, we test the generalization capability by training on the high-quality BridgeDataV2 dataset~\citep{Bridgedatav2_2023_CoRL} and Fractal \citep{RT-1_2022_arXiv} dataset (diverse, in-the-wild scenes) and evaluating on SimplerEnv~\citep{SimplerEnv_2024_CoRL} (simulation, OOD).
-During training on BridgeDataV2, the vision-only model achieves an action loss of 0.13, comparable to the full language-conditioned model's loss of 0.08 (as shown in Figure~\ref{fig:libero_bridge}(b)).
+During training on BridgeDataV2 and Fractal, the vision-only model achieves an action loss of 0.13, comparable to the full language-conditioned model's loss of 0.08 (as shown in Figure~\ref{fig:libero_bridge}(b)).
 This indicates that even in diverse, in-the-wild scenarios, the model can still identify visual shortcuts (e.g., specific lighting or background features mapping to specific actions) to minimize the training objective without truly grounding the language instructions.
+This open-loop loss trend serves as an optimization-level indication that vision-only shortcuts can fit the training distribution reasonably well.

-However, this reliance on visual shortcuts proves catastrophic for generalization.
-When evaluated on SimplerEnv, which presents visually distinct simulation environments, the vision-only baseline achieves near 0\% success.
-This confirms that the low training loss on Bridge was achieved by overfitting to domain-specific visual patterns rather than learning generalizable manipulation skills.
-Consequently, when these specific visual cues are absent in the OOD environment, the policy fails completely.
+The policy-level evidence comes from downstream execution.
+When evaluated on SimplerEnv, which presents visually distinct simulation environments, the vision-only baseline achieves near 0\% success despite fitting the training distribution reasonably well.
+This is the key evidence for the vision shortcut: it can produce seemingly reasonable optimization behavior on the training domain, while failing catastrophically when the policy is executed out of distribution.